Atomarverseucht/minesweeper/README.md

 ---

-Why "fancy"?
-Because we like readable code, clear structure, and a README that tells a good story.
-Expect a functional core, deterministic board generation for tests, and simple tooling to build and run.

 Highlights
 - Elegant Scala implementation of Minesweeper logic (board generation, adjacency counting, reveal/flag mechanics).
 - Deterministic board generation options for repeatable tests.